jonelo/jacksum-for-macos/README.md

 ### Software

 - macOS 10.11 (El Capitan) or later, tested up to macOS 14.4.1 (Sonoma)
-- A supported file manager (see below)
+- optional: a supported file manager (see below) to call Jacksum and HashGarten from your flie manager

 #### Supported File Managers